Time-Limited Toeplitz Operators on Abelian Groups: Applications in Information Theory and Subspace Approximation: Time-Frequency Limiting Operators on Locally Compact Abelian Groups

 We now review several applications involving the time-frequency limiting operator $\calO_{\setA,\setB}$ in the common time and frequency domains, where the eigenfunctions correspond to DPSSs, PSWFs, and PDPSSs.

-It follows from \eqref{eq:concen freq} that, among all the functions that are time-limited to the set $\setA$, the first eigenfuction $u_0(g)$ is maximally concentrated in the subset $\setB$ of the frequency domain.
+It follows from \eqref{eq:concen freq} that, among all the functions that are time-limited to the set $\setA$, the first eigenfunction $u_0(g)$ is maximally concentrated in the subset $\setB$ of the frequency domain.
 Motivated by this result, the first DPSS vector is utilized as a filter for super-resolution~\cite{eftekhari2015greed}.
 In \cite{thomson1982spectrum}, the first $\approx 2NW $ DPSS vectors are utilized as window functions (a.k.a.\ tapers) for spectral estimation.
 The multitaper method~\cite{thomson1982spectrum} averages the tapered estimates with the DPSS vectors, and has been used in a variety of scientific applications including statistical signal analysis~\cite{cox1996spectral}, geophysics and cosmology~\cite{dahlen2008spectral}.
+By exploiting the fact that the number of DPSS eigenvalues in the transition region grows like $O(\log N\log{\frac{1}{\epsilon}})$ as in \eqref{eq:nonasymptotic DPSS}, the very recent work \cite{karnik2021thomson} provided nonasymptotic bounds on some statistical properties of the multitaper spectral estimate as well as a fast algorithm for evaluating the estimate.

 By exploiting the concentration behavior of the PSWFs in the time and frequency domains (where $\setG = \R$ and $\widehat \setG = \R$), Xiao et al.~\cite{xiao2001prolate} utilized the PSWFs to numerically construct quadratures, interpolation and differentiation formulae for band-limited functions.
 Gosse~\cite{gosse2013compressed} constructed a PSWF dictionary consisting of the first few PSWFs for recovering smooth functions from random samples.
 The connection between time-frequency localization of multiband signals and sampling theory for such signals was investigated in~\cite{Izu2009TimeFrequencyLocalization}.
 In~\cite{senay2009reconstruction,senay2008compressive}, the authors also considered a PSWF dictionary for reconstruction of electroencephalography (EEG) signals and time-limited signals that are also nearly band-limited from nonuniform samples.
 Chen and Vaidyanathan~\cite{chen2008mimo} utilized the PSWFs to represent the clutter subspace (and hence mitigate the clutter), facilitating space-time adaptive processing for multiple-input multiple-output (MIMO) radar systems; see also~\cite{yang2013robust,du2016robust}.